 Tests can be automated at any layer, Unit, API, Service, GUI.
 Each layer serves a different purpose for testing.

-Unit Tests ensure that the code works at class level, that it compiles and the logic is as expected.
+Unit Tests ensure that the code works at the class level, that it compiles and the logic is as expected.
 Tests at this layer are more verification than validation.

 API Tests or Integration Tests ensure a set of functions and classes can work together and data can be passed from one class to another.

 GUI Tests on the other hand test user flows and journeys.
-Generally we would not test for functionality from the UI.
+Generally, we would not test for functionality from the UI.
 This should be done at lower layers.